 The frets on your guitar are an integral part of how it plays and sounds.
 In order for a guitar to perform at its best, the frets need to be level.
 A high fret is a common source of buzzing.
-In addition to being level with each other, the fret tops should be crowned so that a string contacts just the center of the fret when pressed behind it.
+In addition to being level with each other, the fret tops should be crowned so that the strings contact just the center of the fret during play.
 Frets wear as we play the guitar and eventually they need to be re-leveled, crowned, and polished.
 This service (known as a fret dressing) needs to be undertaken by an experienced luthier who has the correct tools; a botched fret leveling is worse than a poor setup and may require a complete fret replacement job to restore the guitar to playable condition.
-However, doing a fret dress is a routine service for a luthier and it can make a dramatic difference in how a guitar plays.
+However, doing a fret dress is a routine service for a trained and skilled luthier and it can make a dramatic difference in how a guitar plays.
 It is like getting a tune-up for your car; not something you do as frequently as changing the oil but is important maintenance that improves performance when it needs to be done.

 Occasionally some frets on a guitar (or all of them) will need to be replaced.
 This happens when there is not enough of the original fret material remaining to allow them to be leveled and polished.
 This may be due to a long life of use, multiple fret dress jobs over the years, or a do-it-yourself fret repair gone wrong.
-A qualified luthier should perform a refret job, which will include leveling, crowning, and polishing the new frets and possibly leveling the wooden fret board as well.
+A qualified luthier should perform a refret job, which will include removing the old frets without damaging the fretboard.
+This is followed by leveling the board and installing, leveling, crowning, and polishing the new frets.